droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>The silence that follows is palpable, weighted with unspoken emotions.
 Finally, Ireena's voice breaks it, fragile and quiet.
 "I will go.
 If only for you.
 And only if we bury Father first—together."</p>
 </div>

 Ismark and Ireena ascend the stairs a few moments later.
-A player with a passive Wisdom (Insight) score of 10 or more notices that both have blotchy, red eyes, as if from crying.
+A player who is Expert in Perception notices that both have blotchy, red eyes, as if from crying.

 If confronted, Ismark can reluctantly share the following information:

 * He no longer believes that Barovia, surrounded by suspicious neighbors and in the shadow of the Devil’s keep, is safe for Ireena.
 * Instead, Ismark intends for Ireena to travel to Vallaki, a fortified town to the west.
 St. Andral’s Church in Vallaki is said to be hallowed ground, protecting its congregants from vampires and other undead.

-When the player returns to their room, they can see two **swarms of bats**—Strahd's spies—gathered on the eaves of a nearby house, watching silently from the darkness.
+When the player returns to their room, they can see two **[Vampire Bat Swarms](https://2e.aonprd.com/Monsters.aspx?ID=2848)**—Strahd's spies—gathered on the eaves of a nearby house, watching silently from the darkness.
 ### Morning at the Mansion
 The players' rest at the mansion passes without incident.
 When they awaken the following morning shortly before dawn, they can find the burgomasters' corpse lying in a coffin in the living room as described in <span class="citation">E4.
 Burgomaster's Mansion (p.
 44)</span>.
 Ismark and Ireena are in the dining room, quietly drinking tea.

 When the players descend to the main floor, Ireena greet them and insists on fixing them bowls of goat's milk porridge and cups of chamomile tea for breakfast.
 While Ireena busies herself in the kitchen, Ismark solemnly and apologetically asks the players for three favors.

 ***Escorting Ireena.*** Ismark first quietly notes that Ireena appears to have become a target for both the Devil and her fellow villagers, and that he no longer believes the village, which lies directly beneath the shadow of Castle Ravenloft, to be safe for her.

 Ismark shares the information regarding his desire to bring her to Vallaki as described in <span class="citation">Roleplaying Ismark (p.
 43)</span>, and notes that St. Andral’s Church in Vallaki is said to be hallowed ground, protecting its congregants from vampires and other undead.
 Although he can't leave Barovia due to his duties as his father's successor, Ismark asks the players if they would be willing to bring her to St. Andral's Church in his stead.

 > [!warning]+ **Clarifying Expectations**
 >
 > *Curse of Strahd: Reloaded* is a campaign about heroes.
 It's also a campaign about making allies, and the bonds and strength that grow from those alliances.
 >
 > As such, while Ireena is not an essential NPC to the campaign, a party that declines Ismark's request likely has mismatched expectations with the type of campaign you plan to run.
 If the players refuse to escort Ireena to Vallaki, pause the game and check in with them to clarify and confirm expectations.
 If the players are still reluctant to bring Ireena with them, ask questions and discuss the issue further before resuming the game.

 ***Seeking Madam Eva.*** Strahd's attack on the village has only strengthened Ismark's belief that the Barovians must find some way of escaping the vampire's tyranny.
 "We can't go on living like this," he croaks, his knuckles whitening as he stares into his mug.
 "I've heard how terrible things were a hundred years ago, before he went to sleep.
 Vampires lurking in every shadow.
 Parents and their children disappearing in the night.
 Rats and wolves and bats reporting our every move to the castle.
 Even if the Devil goes dormant again in fifty or sixty years' time, who would we be if we condemned our children and grandchildren to that same fate?"

 Although he asks them to be discreet in doing so, so as to avoid drawing Strahd's wrath back down upon the village, Ismark asks the players to seek the wisdom of Madam Eva, a Vistani seer and sage who dwells at Tser Pool.
 "If anyone might know how the Devil can be destroyed and our people freed," he murmurs, "it's her."

-If the players agree to do so, the player with the highest passive Wisdom (Perception) score notices a **rat**—one of Strahd's spies—watching them with rapt, malevolent, and intelligent interest from beneath a nearby piece of furniture.
+If the players agree to do so, the player with the highest Perception notices a **rat**—one of Strahd's spies—watching them with rapt, malevolent, and intelligent interest from beneath a nearby piece of furniture.
 Once noticed, the rat immediately dashes toward the kitchen in a clear attempt to escape.

 The players have one round to kill the rat as it scurries toward a large hole in the kitchen wall.
 If they fail to do so, Ireena skewers it with her rapier before it can do so, recognizing it as one of Strahd's spies.